Burhan7777/Scribble/bugsAndFeaturesBeforeLaunch.md

 14) Remove Log In and shift it inside of app: DONE
 15) Rate app option: DONE
 16) 7 inch and 10 inch screenshots in playstore:
-17) screenshots bigger font and bold font:
+17) screenshots bigger font and bold font: DONE